 March 15, 2017

 Thirty five seasons ago, a Stettler, Alberta native guided the Ooks to NAIT's first national title in any sport.
 Twenty five years ago, Perry Pearn guided NAIT to an unprecedented sixth appearance in the gold medal game.

-In 14 seasons behind the Ooks bench, the 1984 CCAA Coaching Award of Excellence recipient posted an unmatched 21 wins in 25 outings at CCAA national championships and two more victories at a national qualifier for a winning percentage of .852.
+In 14 seasons behind the Ooks bench, the 1984 CCAA Coaching Award of Excellence recipient posted an unmatched 21 wins in 25 outings at CCAA nationals and two more victories at a national qualifier for a winning percentage of .852.

 When Pearn parted ways with the Ooks after the 1992-93 season, he was the conference's career coaching leader in championships (6), first place finishes (7), seasons (14), wins (291), and games (412).
 In addition, he set a number of conference records that still stand including most consecutive regular season/playoff wins (52), most consecutive regular season wins (42), and most consecutive playoff wins (16), most consecutive appearances in the conference finals (7) and most consecutive conference champions (4).